-Copied by at least nineteen makers (illustrated below and on other pages) the South Bend 9" "Workshop" must be the most cloned lathe ever with examples being manufactured, adapted and developed in Argentine, Australia, Brazil, England, France, Sweden and Taiwan.
+Copied by at least twenty-two makers (illustrated below and on other pages) the South Bend 9" "Workshop" must be the most cloned lathe ever with examples being manufactured, adapted and developed in Argentine, Australia, Brazil, England, France, Sweden and Taiwan.
 Where more details have been found for particular manufacturers hyperlinks against each machine will take you to further pages.
 In England three firms made copies: Ace, Boxford, and Smart & Brown - the latter as part of a wide range of machines but the former two as their only smaller and proper screwcutting lathe.
 Four known (and possibly a sixth unknown) were made in Australia in the years immediately following World War Two: the Hercus, Purcell, Sheraton and Parkanson (should any reader have an example of the latter, the writer would be interested to hear from you) The most successful of these was Hercus, who produced a machine that was steadily developed to meet more modern requirements.
 Purcell was owned by Mr. William Crooks who, having bought the Purcell Engineering Company in 1940, expanded that company's range (previously marketed using the "Vanguard" label) to include smaller lathes and other machine tools.
 In addition to the South Bend 9-inch copy the company also made a wide range of other lathes of various sizes - and information about these is sought.
 Although production of Purcell lathes ceased around 1960, Mr Crooks also had an interest in a distribution company, Demco Machine Tools of Sydney who marketed the New Visby and Record brands.
 The Sheraton was made in Bayswater, Melbourne, from the early 1950s until 1981.
 The Sheraton "Conquest" was a geared-head version of the South Bend 10-inch while other, smaller lathes of a different design, the Cub and Cadet for example, were also manufactured.
 Sheraton had a very close relationship with Demco and leased most of their (usually Czechoslovakian TOS) machine tools from them; in turn Demco (the import agents for TOS) acted as agents for Sheraton lathes and sometimes badged them as their own, with all the Sheraton badging removed.
 It is likely that a version of the Sheraton was made badged "Demco" and sold as a top-of-the-range Model A with a larger spindle, screwcutting gearbox, power cross-feed and 4-step V-belt pulley drive.
 Reports from Australia suggest that one of the reasons for the demise of Sheraton was its move from what was described as a "...dingy, brick rabbit-warren old factory..." on Heidelberg Road to new premises some distance away.
 Many skilled workers, being unwilling to travel so far, took redundancy compensation and the company lost several key personnel.
-At some point the Sheraton concern was purchased by the UK-based 600 machine-tool group who also handled, through their Selson Company, the import of TOS lathes into the UK - as well as many other world-wide machinery interests.
+At some point the Sheraton concern was purchased by the UK-based 600 machine-tool group who also handled, through their Selson Company, the import of TOS lathes into the UK - as well as having many other world-wide machinery interests.

 Another copy, though somewhat developed, was the Moody, manufactured by Matthew Moody & Sons of Terrebonne in Quebec, Canada.
 This lathe had an 11-inch swing, a roller-race headstock, a much larger spindle bore and a number of detail differences.
 If you have a Moody, please make contact.